Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Wei Wuxian had no doubt, then, that he would obey anything.

 He looked at A-Qing lying prone a few feet from them.
-Lan Wangji was by her side and checking on her, making sure, perhaps, that she had not been hurt when the masked man attacked them.
-She looked unharmed but from the blood on her lips and the lump at the back of her head.
+Lan Wangji was by her side and checking on her, making sure, no doubt, that she had not been hurt when the masked man attacked them.
+She looked unharmed aside from the blood on her lips and the lump at the back of her head.

 “You move on,” Wei Wuxian said.